 - How do you know if your RFP is well-written and complete?

 If this is your first time sourcing vendors through the RFP process, you’re probably already stressing out about how to get it right and when you’ll find the time to build an RFP.
-After reading this article, if you’re not convinced you can manage this process yourself – we can help you get it done.
+After reading this article, if you’re not convinced that you can manage this process yourself, we can help you get it done.